-January 2014-January was completely different from recent past years.
-The ice was already in as well-below normal temperatures gripped the islands.
+January News 2014-January was utterly different from recent past years.
+The ice was already in as well-below-normal temperatures gripped the islands.
 The renovation work on the Put-in-Bay Docks ground to a halt, but Put-in-Bay Ice fishing was some of the best in years.

-February 2014-In February the news was snow and frigid cold of January continued.
+February News 2014-In February, the news was snow, and the frigid cold of January continued.
 The drama of breaking the ice to have a tug and barge bring over much-needed construction material for the village dock project was a hot topic.
 The announcement was made that Tony ’s would become the Reel Bar.
 There was no hint of an ice melt by the end of the month.

-March 2014- A tragedy on the ice was in the news when three islanders, Mark Wilhelm, Jim Booker, and Bob Hilt, went into the icy waters off Green Island in early March.
+March News 2014- A tragedy on the ice was in the news when three islanders, Mark Wilhelm, Jim Booker, and Bob Hilt, entered Green Island’s icy waters in early March.
 All were rescued, but Mark spent several days in the hospital in critical condition.
-The near-death experience on the island spurs the island’s volunteer fire department to purchase its own rescue airboat.
+The near-death experience on the island spurs the island’s volunteer fire department to purchase its rescue airboat.
 The ferries are still iced in at the end of the month.
 Gasoline sales are limited to so much per day due to the long winter.

-April 2014- April had islanders on needles and pins waiting for the first ferries of the 2014 season to run.
-The first ferry to the mainland ran on April 6th, well past its scheduled begin date.
-Work goes into high gear on the village dock project, but it’s really behind schedule.
-One of the biggest island weddings in years takes place at the airport.
+April News 2014- April had islanders on needles and pins waiting for the first ferries of the 2014 season to run.
+The first ferry to the mainland ran on April 6th, well past its beginning date.
+Work goes into high gear on the village dock project but is behind schedule.
+One of the most significant island weddings in years is at the airport.
 Stephanie Thompson and Jeremy Berman are wed on the lakefront at Joe DaPore’s home.
-It is announced St. Hazard’s on Middle Bass Island will open with former owner Ed Gudenas at the helm.
-At the end of April islanders sadly learned the news of Johnny Martens’ passing in May 2014
+St. Hazard’s on Middle Bass Island will open with former owner Ed Gudenas at the helm.
+At the end of April, islanders sadly learned the news of Johnny Martens’ passing in May 2014

-May 2014- May first arrived and there were a few signs of small ice shoves along the shoreline of North Bass still melting.
+May News 2014- May first arrive, and there were a few signs of small ice shoves along the shoreline of North Bass still melting.
 Bayview Ave. between the Jet Dock and Boardwalk is closed to traffic as workers continue work on the long-delayed Village dock project.
 For the first time in years, the doors of the Cargo Net are closed.
 Bill Timmerman and Bob Stone retire.
-The state announces it will be spending $6 million on a Lonz Winery rejuvenation.
+The state announces spending $6 million on a Lonz Winery rejuvenation.
 It looks for input as to what can be done there.

 June 2014- Seven seniors, Arthur Wolf, Casey Pippert- Ladd, Victoria Wertenbach, Zoly Urge, Madeline Pugh, Cody Porche, and Anna Rence, graduate from Put-in-Bay High School in June.
 Portions of the Village Docks are opened to boaters late in the month.
 The end of the month is marred by news of vandalism at Perry’s Monument.
 Put-in-Bay makes USA Today’s “10 Best Great Lakes Destinations for Summer.”

 druggings at island bars.
-The Village Docks finally open almost two months after its scheduled completion date.
+The Village Docks finally opened almost two months after its scheduled completion date.
 The Sandusky Register continues with articles about alleged problems in the Put-in-Bay Police Department.
 At the end of July, the police chief and mayor held a public hearing addressing complaints about the police department.
-Concerns center around officer conduct, targeting people, civil rights violations, police brutality, false arrests and more.
+Concerns center around officer conduct, targeting people, civil rights violations, police brutality, false arrests, etc.

-August 2014- There’s a ton of news publicity in the mainland press about the algae problem in Lake Erie.
+August News 2014- There’s a ton of news publicity in the mainland press about the algae problem in Lake Erie.
 This can’t be good for business.
-On North Bass, there’s a celebration of the 150th anniversary of the role the Lake Erie Islands played in the Civil War.
+On North Bass, there’s a celebration of the 150th anniversary of the Lake Erie Islands’ role in the Civil War.

-November 2014- Things got a little quieter on the island in more ways than one.
+November 2014- Things got quieter on the island in more ways than one.
 The Village Council passed a “new and improved” noise ordinance.
-The Ohio Attorney General’s office becomes involved in the investigation of the Put-in-Bay Police Department and the actions of Ric Lampela and Steve Korossy, the controversial police officers who were involved in the false arrest of the Put-in-Bay Resort employees.
-The ferry dock at the Lime Kiln is partially closed as workers begin modifications to the dock to better accommodate ferries.
+The Ohio Attorney General’s office becomes involved in the investigation of the Put-in-Bay Police Department and the actions of Ric Lampela and Steve Korossy, the controversial police officers involved in the false arrest of the Put-in-Bay Resort employees.
+The ferry dock at the Lime Kiln is partially closed as workers begin modifications to the dock to accommodate ferries better.
 Frigid weather going into Thanksgiving has islanders thinking the ice will be coming in quite soon.